 The proposed location of the prison at a remote site some 15 kilometres from Dublin city, presents a number of particular difficulties.
-Currently, many prisoner services, including counselling, rehabilitation services and support for reintegration in the community on release are provided by voluntary organisations many of which may find it difficult to provide these services at a remote site.
-Moreover, visitors may be inhibited from accessing the site due to its location and the lack of any regular public transport to the site.
-In our view, plans to provide a special bus service to the location will lead to additional problems of segregating and stigmatising prison visitors posing particular difficulties for families.
+Currently, many prisoner services, including counselling, rehabilitation services and support for reintegration in the community on

-Figures published in the Irish Examiner on May 12th 2008 suggest that the prison system may be currently operating at approximately 19% over capacity.
+5 Figures published in the Irish Examiner on May 12th 2008 suggest that the prison system may be currently operating at approximately 19% over capacity.

-5 Mountjoy and St Patrick's Institution were identified as not being fit for human habitation by the Whitaker Committee in 1985 and conditions in those prisons have been the focus of consistent criticism from the Inspector of Prisons and international bodies such as the Council of Europe Committee for the Prevention of Torture.
+6 Mountjoy and St Patrick's Institution were identified as not being fit for human habitation by the Whitaker Committee in 1985 and conditions in those prisons have been the focus of consistent criticism from the Inspector of Prisons and international bodies such as the Council of Europe Committee for the Prevention of Torture.